Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Simulation studies

-To further illustrate the false positive/false negative tradeoffs associated with the various methods, we present in Figure \ref{fig:F1_sim} boxplots across the various simulated dataset of the $F_1$ scores associated with the various procedures.
-As a reminder, the $F_1$ score is defined as the harmonic mean of proportion of true positives among ``selected'' covariates (the precision) and the proportion of ``selected'' covariates among true positive covariates (the recall).
-The $F_1$ score ranges between 0 and 1, with a higher value indicating better model selection performance.
-As would be expected from our previous discussion, ALasso is by far the worst performer, followed closely by Som et al.\ $(K=3)$.
-Som et al.\ $(K=2)$, GL-$g$ and DP block-$g$ are the best performers in all cases, with very minimal differences among them except perhaps for a small number of datasets in the most extreme scenario where $\eta=0.5$ and $p=750$.
-The $g$-prior is somewhere in between these two extremes.
+To investigate the false positive/false negative tradeoffs associated with the various methods, we present in Figure \ref{fig:F1_sim} boxplots across the various simulated datasets of $F_1$ for the various procedures.
+Recall that the $F_1$ score is defined as the harmonic mean of proportion of true positives among ``selected'' covariates (the precision) and the proportion of ``selected'' covariates among true positive covariates (the recall).
+The $F_1$ score ranges between 0 and 1, with a higher value indicating better model selection performance. { As would be expected from our discussion of power and false positive rates, ALasso is by far the worst performer, followed by Som et al.\ $(K=3)$ and procedures based on the GL-$g$ ($\tau^2=1$) prior.
+Procedures based on the standard $g$-prior perform somewhat better than these three, but they are still suboptimal, particularly when the covariates are highly correlated.
+The performance of the remaining procedures is very similar, but some subtle patterns are still visible.
+Som et al.\ $(K=2)$ seems to perform slightly better than the rest but, as discussed before, it relies on the unrealistic assumption that we are able to distinguish between large and small coefficients up front.
+Similarly, GL-$g$ ($\tau^2=n$), Horseshoe and HSM seem to slightly underperform, particularly when the correlation is high.}

-Taken together, the results in Table \ref{tab:errortypes} and Figure \ref{fig:F1_sim} highlight (a) the benefits of using differential shrinkage priors in the context of model selection and (b) the risks associated with the use of fixed rather than data-driven blocks in the development of model selection priors: there are very small gains in efficiency (if any) that are possible if the blocking structure are correctly identified, and very big potential losses if they are not.
+Taken together, the results in Table \ref{tab:errortypes09} and Figure \ref{fig:F1_sim} highlight (a) the benefits of using differential shrinkage priors in the context of model selection, {(b) the need to either properly center the distribution of the shrinkage coefficients or, alternatively, allowing enough model flexibility to learn its center from its data,} and (c) the risks associated with the use of fixed rather than data-driven blocks in the development of model selection priors.

-Next, Figure \ref{fig:joint_p_K_sim}, which shows joint and marginal posterior distributions for $p_{\gamma}$ and $K_{\bfgamma}$ in two representative datasets, provides insights into the adaptive properties of the DP block-$g$ prior.
-Note that, in both cases, the posterior distribution puts most of its mass in at least two clusters of coefficients, with a (marginal) mode of 3 and maximum of 9 in the Dataset 63, and mode of 6 and a maximum of 13 in Dataset 31.
-These results are in agreement with the theory developed in Theorem \ref{th:partition}.